dpc/rdedup/README.md

 ## Introduction

-**Warning: alpha/prototype quality software ahead**
+**Warning: beta quality software ahead**

 `rdedup` is a tool providing data deduplication with compression and public key encryption written in Rust programming language.
-It's useful for backups.
+The primary use case is storing deduplicated and encrypted backups.

 ### My use case

-I use [rdup][rdup] to make backups, and also use [syncthing][syncthing] to duplicate my backups over a lot of systems.
+I use [rdup][rdup] to create backup archive, and [syncthing][syncthing] to duplicate my backups over a lot of systems.
 Some of them are more trusted (desktops with disk-level encryption, firewalls, stored in the vault etc.), and some not so much (semi-personal laptops, phones etc.)